Work Zone Mobility and Safety Program

 Project Spotlight

-Full road closures, partial facility closures, and lane closures all facilitate the completion of roadway construction projects.
+Full road closures, partial road closures, and lane closures all facilitate the completion of roadway construction projects.
 When applied strategically, these approaches can serve as effective ways to manage safety and disruption to traffic in work zones.
-This page includes resources and information on each of these construction strategies:
+This page includes information on each of these construction strategies:

 Full Road Closure for Work Zone Operations Case Studies